Kshao09/Plannr/README.md

 A full-stack event platform where **organizers** can create/manage events (with cover images), and **members** can discover events, RSVP (including waitlist flows), and check in via **QR codes**.
 Built with the Next.js App Router, Prisma, and PostgreSQL—ready for local dev and Vercel deployment.

-> Rename “Plannr” to your actual project name if different.

 ---

 ## Table of Contents